 VAT Disability Disclosure Training provides information to customers to help them make informed, beneficial decisions about disclosing their disability and about their educational, employment, and social lives.

-This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR5000, Referral for Provider Services.
 For more information, refer to VR-SFP 3.4.8 Remote Service Delivery.

 The 411 on Disability Disclosure Workbook curriculum (PDF) consists of the eight units listed below: